overture-stack/SONG/docs/02-Reference/06-id-management.md

 # ID Management

 Song assigns unique identifiers to the two entities it tracks: **analyses** and **files**.
-Both are generated internally by Song in UUID format — no external ID service is required.
+Both are generated internally by Song in UUID format, so no external ID service is required.

 ## Analysis IDs